Tax/Consulting Firms (Non-Attest)

-Online renewal for Tax Consulting Firms is available until July 31, 2013.
-You may begin the online renewal process if you have received your renewal notice including the User ID and Password.
+Online renewal for Tax/Consulting Firms is available until August 31st of the firm’s designated year.
+You may begin the online renewal process if the firm received a renewal notice containing a User ID and Password.
 Use the Ohio E-License Center link to the left.

-Beginning August 1, 2013, late fees will be accessed (After postmark of Just 31, 2013).
+Beginning September 1st, late fees will be assessed (after postmark of August 31st).
 See the Late Firm Registration Renewal Application - Tax/Consulting Firms link at the left for details.

-The Accountancy law requires all public accounting firms with an office in Ohio to register with the Board.
-Public accounting firms are defined in the Ohio Accountancy law as those firms with an office in Ohio that perform either attest work or advertise as CPA firms.
-All public accounting firms must comply with the firm registration requirements, and renew their registrations with the Board every three years.
-The firm registration requirements are described in detail in section 4701.04 of the Ohio Revised Code.
+Accountancy law requires all public accounting firms with an office in Ohio to register with the Board.
+Public accounting firms are defined in the Ohio Revised Code as those firms with an office in Ohio that perform either attest work or advertise as CPA firms.
+All public accounting firms must comply with firm registration requirements and renew their registrations with the Board every three years.
+Firm registration requirements are described in detail in section 4701.04 of the Ohio Revised Code.

 The practice of public accounting and regulated services, as defined in Ohio, consists of three separate categories of services.
 A different type of firm registration status is associated with each category.
 The three categories are as follows:

-Public accounting firms with a valid firm registration are considered continuing education sponsors in Ohio per Rule 4701-15-05(C)(4).
+Public accounting firms with a valid firm registration are considered continuing education sponsors in Ohio per Rule 4701-15-05(B)(4).